JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 tags: [codingpedia bookmarks, mongodb]
 ---

-The bookmarks from [bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/) are persisted in a [MongoDB Server](https://docs.mongodb.com/manual/), currently version 3.2.
-Very often I find myself needing to modify something in the in the database, and the experience has taught me that doing it via the shell is one the best ways and it brings you sort of closer to the system.
-So, in this blog post I will list some of the console commands I use in MongoDB, as a reminder for later and maybe somebody else can take advantage of it.
+The bookmarks from [www.codingmarks.org](https://www.codingmarks.org/) are persisted in a [MongoDB Server](https://docs.mongodb.com/manual/), currently version 3.2.
+ Very often I find in the situation where I need to modify or look for something in the mongo database.
+Experience has taught me that doing it via the shell is one the best ways and it brings you sort of closer to the system.
+So, in this blog post I will list some of the practical MongoDB shell commands I use, as a reminder for later use and maybe somebody else can take advantage of it.

   {% include source-code-codingpedia-bookmarks.html %}